Tax penalties on individuals without health insurance

 The Affordable Care Act (ACA) imposed a tax penalty on individuals without health insurance starting in 2014.
-However, the Tax Cuts and Jobs Act passed in 2017 reduces this penalty to zero for 2019 and later years.
-Consequently, individuals without health insurance will no longer pay a federal tax penalty after 2018.
-However, some states have created their own penalty on individuals without health insurance.
-Massachusetts, New Jersey, and the District of Columbia have penalties that apply in 2019.
-California, Rhode Island, and Vermont added an individual mandate requirement effective for 2020.
+However, the Tax Cuts and Jobs Act passed in 2017 reduced this penalty to zero for 2019 and later years.
+Consequently, individuals no longer report on their federal income tax returns whether they had health insurance during the year, or pay a penalty if they did not have coverage.

 - Massachusetts.
 Massachusetts implemented a health care shared responsibility payment on individuals beginning in 2007.
 This was several years before enactment of the ACA in 2010, which instituted the federal individual mandate starting in 2014.
-To prevent individuals from paying both a federal and a state penalty for not having health insurance, Massachusetts allows the amount of the federal individual shared responsibility payment as a reduction against its state health care penalty.
-However, individuals in Massachusetts will once again pay the full state penalty starting in 2019 since the federal penalty has been reduced to zero.
+To prevent individuals from paying both a federal and a state penalty for not having health insurance, Massachusetts allowed the amount of the federal individual shared responsibility payment as a reduction against its state health care penalty.
+However, individuals in Massachusetts now pay the full state penalty since the federal penalty was reduced to zero starting in 2019.
 Massachusetts residents report the penalty on Schedule HC, Health Care Information, attached to their state tax return.
 More information is available at Health Care Reform | Mass.gov.

 - District of Columbia.
-The District of Columbia adopted an individual mandate requirement in September of 2018, effective January 1, 2019.
+The District of Columbia adopted an individual mandate requirement effective in 2019.
 The law requires all residents to have qualifying health coverage or meet an exemption in order to avoid paying a shared responsibility payment.
 Residents include Schedule HSR, DC Health Care Shared Responsibility, with their state income tax return to claim an exemption or calculate the penalty.
 More information is available at Get Covered.
 Stay Covered. | DC Health Link.

 Information reporting requirements